NodeBE4/opinion/_posts/2023-02-13-cnmediaproject.md

 ### 3: [2023-02-16 10:31:00+08:00 推文](https://twitter.com/JChengWSJ/status/1626046455919316993)

 RT Jonathan Cheng<br>WaPo: The U.S. tracked the Chinese balloon as it lifted off from Hainan on a flight path that would have taken it over Guam.
-But the craft took a surprise northern turn, say U.S. officials who now think China didn’t intend to penetrate the U.S. heartland. <a href="https://wapo.st/3YRC2sK" target="_blank" rel="noopener noreferrer">https://wapo.st/3YRC2sK</a>
+But the craft took a surprise northern turn, say U.S. officials who now think China didn’t intend to penetrate the U.S. heartland.<br>https://wapo.st/3YRC2sK

 ### 4: [2023-02-16 12:15:13+08:00 推文](https://twitter.com/cnmediaproject/status/1626072682684121088)